bjssacademy/advanced-tdd/chapter02/chapter02.md

 TDD is a perfect pairing with software components.
 Components themselves are they key to computational thinking and building complex systems.
 Especially as complex behaviour emerges during the iterative nature of an agile project.

-TDD allows us to focus on specifying the outside of a component: the deired behaviour and programming interface.
+TDD allows us to focus on specifying the outside of a component: the desired behaviour and programming interface.
 It says nothing about the inside of that component.
 We can implement it however we like.

-TDD goes that stage further than traditional written documentation by starting from _executable specifcations_ of our software components.
+TDD goes that stage further than traditional written documentation by starting from _executable specifications_ of our software components.

+## Next

+A brief recap, as a blantant ruse to add a cheat sheet